 You can carefully divide the clumps of bulbs - some root damage is inevitable - but they will settle in to their new home better if the clusters are prised apart. make sure that you plant the nose of the bulb below soil surface level.
 In the pot grown clumps, they will have been planted more or less on the surface.
 Ok for a year, and cheaper to grow that way for the nurseryman.
 Smaller pots, less compost = less cost!
 The flowering clumps also have a bit of a novelty value when seen grown like that.
 That method is NOT for permanent plantings.

-Because of their dwarf stature, Daffodils such as Narcissus Tete a Tete - which is probably the all time favourite Dwarf Daffodil - are superb for planting in the lawns.
+Because of their dwarf stature, Daffodils such as Narcissus Tete a Tete - which are probably the all time favourite mini daffodil bulbs - are superb for planting in the lawns.
 The stocky little plants do not suffer from the strong winds or pouring rain rain like their taller counterparts.

 Another positive advantage of Dwarf daffodils naturalised in lawns, is that they are generally early flowering - so sooner to die down - when the planted area can be mown sooner than if it were planted with the normal size daffodils.